Download eBooks & Wiring Diagrams (FREE)

 Wiring the solar panels to charge controller with wire size recommendations

-Wiring solar panels to charge controller
+Wiring solar panels to charge the controller

-Copy Our Diagram: If your have a solar array that is 440W (or less) and the panels are wired in series, you can copy our wiring diagram and use 10 AWG wires to connect the panels to the charge controller and use a 40A solar disconnect switch.
+Copy Our Diagram: If you have a solar array that is 440W (or less) and the panels are wired in series, you can copy our wiring diagram and use 10 AWG wires to connect the panels to the charge controller and use a 40A solar disconnect switch.

-Frequently Used Tool
+Frequently Used

 Wire Cutter, Stripper, & Crimper (10-22 AWG)